A memento mori to my mother, housed in a Victorian cash box.

 These 'Peace' roses were from the last Mothers Day bouquet.
 I have printed leaves with snippets of love letters, to intermingle with the roses.

-Altered cigarette boxes, covered in layers of tissue and fabric, they hold a love letter from my dad, printed leaves, and a solitary cigarette, complete with mum's lipstick mark.
-Mum smoked 5 million cigarettes in 60 years!
+Altered cigarette boxes, wrapped in layers of tissue and fabric, hold a love letter from my father, printed leaves and a solitary cigarette bearing my mother's lipstick mark.
+Over sixty years she smoked an estimated five million cigarettes.

 outside: snippets of love letters from my dad digitally printed onto cream paper and verses from the prayer book my mum had been given as a child.